 Promoting the smart way

-Besides the haircut prices, you might want to think about complimentary services as well.
-Add deluxe packages to the services that you already have in your list.
+Besides the haircut prices, you might want to think about complementary services as well.
+Add deluxe packages to the services that you already have on your list.
 Massages or exfoliation are just some of the add-on services that clients often choose.
 For a small effort and a little product usage, you can charge customers more.